 And lastly, the big one, they increase sales.
 They make your wine selection more accessible.
 That accessibility—the feeling that wine isn’t pushing them away, but welcoming them—encourages more people to buy.
 And those who already would have bought to spend more.

-Let’s look at each of the four a little closer to get a better feeling for why wine bottle apps, also known as digital wine lists, are the right move right now.
+Let’s look at each of the four a little closer to get a better feeling for why QR-based digital wine lists are the right move right now.

 Digital Menus Are Far, Far More Sanitary